ma-xu/DNN/PyTorch/pytorch_cifar/README.md

 ## Results on CIFAR100
-The table prvoides the models and results of various models on CIFAR100
+The table prvoides the models and results of various models on CIFAR100.
+Learning rate =0.1 and will be divided by 10 every 70 epochs.
+Total 300 epochs.
+Using SGD optimizer, momentum=0.9, weight_decay=5e-4.
+Loss is CrossEntropyLoss.
+Batch-size=512.

 Model | Parameters| Flops | CIFAR-100 |
 -------|:-------:|:--------:|:--------:|